solana-foundation/developer-content/content/guides/advanced/introduction-to-durable-nonces.md

 authority to generate a new nonce, advance the nonce or withdraw SOL from the Nonce Account.
-By default, the account that creates the Nonce Account is delegated as the Nonce Authority, but it's possible to transfer the authority onto a keypair account or a PDA.
+By default, the account that creates the Nonce Account is delegated as the Nonce Authority, but it's possible to transfer the authority onto a different keypair account.

 ## Durable Nonces with Solana CLI